 Restrictive funding arrangements

-10.7 If a related party participates in the restrictive funding arrangement shareholder approval will be required and the requirements of 10.9 will apply.
+10.7 If a related party participates in the restrictive funding arrangement shareholder approval will be required and 10.9 applies.

 Aggregation

 10.8 Related party transactions with the same related party or its associates entered within a 12-month period must be aggregated, unless approved by shareholders or announced in terms of 10.3.